 Dr. Paul Ehrlich, a famous German pathologist, first identified the condition in 1888 after studying the case of a pregnant woman who died of bone marrow failure.
 In 1904, the disorder was termed aplastic anemia.

 Aplastic anemia isn’t restricted to any age or gender.
 There are approximately 2 new cases for every million people worldwide each year, though this rate tends to be higher in East Asian countries.
 A very rare form of aplastic anemia, Fanconi anemia (a type of hereditary aplastic anemia with bone abnormalities and brown pigmentation in the skin), occurs in some children with abnormal chromosomes.

 Most of the causes of aplastic anemia are unknown.
 Certain cancer treatments, such as high doses of chemotherapy or radiation treatment, can cause aplastic anemia.
-Other possible causes include chemicals (such as benzene-based compounds), various over-the-counter and prescription medications (such as those used to treat infections, cancer, seizures, and arthritis), viruses (such as the parvovirus B19), immune diseases (such as hepatitis or HIV), pregnancy, street drugs, and environmental toxins (such as insecticides and pesticides).
+Other possible causes include chemicals (such as benzene-based compounds), various over-the-counter medications, certain prescription medications, radiation, viruses, immune diseases, pregnancy, street drugs, and environmental toxins (such as insecticides and pesticides).
 Fanconi anemia is an inherited condition.

 Symptoms of aplastic anemia occur because of the low blood cell counts.
 Because of fewer RBCs present, people may have pale skin and feel tired, weak, or short of breath.
 The low platelet count may cause bruising and bleeding to easily occur, and people with aplastic anemia may be more likely to get bacterial infections because of the low number of WBCs, which fight infection.
 Cases of infection and hemorrhaging (excessive bleeding) are emergencies and must be treated quickly.

 Other symptoms may include a waxy pallor to the skin and mucous membranes, bleeding gums, a lack of energy during exercise, and tinnitus (ringing in the ears).
 Premenopausal women may have an increased menstrual flow and duration.
 Massive bleeding is unusual.

 To diagnose aplastic anemia, your doctor will conduct a complete physical exam to check for paleness, bruising, oozing gums, and other unusual signs.
 They will order blood tests to get a complete blood cell count and will probably also arrange for a sample of your bone marrow so it can be checked for abnormalities.